Previous Page Parent Page Next Page TOC

 Basic concept of decomposition into “slow” and “fast” modes

-The block slow — fast decomposition of the Jacobian is performed in two steps:
+The block slow–fast decomposition of the Jacobian is performed in two steps:

-This basis procedure results in a transformation of state vectors in new modes, which are then separated in slow and fast modes.
-Accordingly, the system dynamics of a full reaction system comprising $n$ ODEs is reduced to a DAE system consisting of $n_{\mbox{slow}}$ ordinary differential equations and $n-n_{\mbox{slow}}$ algebraic equations.
-The number $n_{\mbox{slow}}$ of slow variables is calculated iteratively using the tolerance criterion of Deuflhard and Heroth.
-The method implemented in COPASI has an additional focus on the reduction of the underlying biochemical network and not only on the reduction of the mathematical equations.
-For this purpose COPASI performs the analysis of transformation matrices derived after solving the Sylvester equation.
+This basic procedure results in a transformation of the state vectors into new modes, which can then be separated into slow and fast modes.
+As a result, the dynamics of a full reaction system with $n$ ordinary differential equations (ODEs) is reduced to a differential-algebraic equation (DAE) system consisting of $n_{\text{slow}}$ ODEs and $n - n_{\text{slow}}$ algebraic equations.
+The number $n_{\text{slow}}$ of slow variables is determined iteratively using the tolerance criterion proposed by Deuflhard and Heroth.

 The implementation in COPASI